libxml-raku/LibXML-raku/README.md

 LICENSE
 =======

-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This program is free software; you can redistribute it and/or modify it under the terms of the Artistic License 2.0 [http://www.perlfoundation.org/artistic_license_2_0](http://www.perlfoundation.org/artistic_license_2_0).